 Show less

 “Our boiler is situated in an internal garage above my eight-year-old son’s bedroom.”
-Kris explains.
+Kris said.
 “My wife called me one day to explain that the carbon monoxide alarm that we have in the garage was randomly beeping.
 I just thought it was the batteries, so asked her to replace it with new ones and see if it stopped.
 When she called back to say it was still beeping and had been for the past 20 minutes, we googled what to do and called the National Gas Emergency helpline.

 “An engineer from Northern Gas Networks arrived within 20 minutes of us making the call.
 They did a gas reading and confirmed that carbon monoxide was present in the room and that the reading was quite high.
 I was shocked.”